 Under the attractive nuisance doctrine of the law landowners may be held responsible for hazards or other conditions on their property if it is deemed that children may not have understood the risk of such objects when he/she entered the premises.
 According to the Restatement of Torts second, as noted by Wikipedia, there are five conditions:

 Children are attracted to water fountains.
 The curiosity of the water flow, the physical structure challenge coupled with the non-obvious danger of a structure that appears so stable and strong is a misleading danger for the young.
-If you, or a loved one were victims to such negligence call the experts in premises liability, Benson & Bingham.
+If you, or a loved one were victims to such negligence call the experts in premises liability, Benson & Bingham Accident Injury Lawyers, LLC.

-Benson and Bingham specialize in Water Fountain accidents.
+Benson & Bingham Accident Injury Lawyers, LLC specialize in Water Fountain accidents.
 Contact us today for a free consultation.